Messaging and AutomationUpdatedPosted:

 Image source: Share the image’s hosted location by including

 Alt text: Remember the alt text you already created?
-Now just plug those descriptions into
+Now just plug

 A place for alt text: It’s useful to set up a defined area for the alt text by adding a width and height